Why is branding important for business?

 The classic and easily identifiable Heinz wordmark logo has now been used, largely unchanged, for over 150 years.

-Click through to Part Two now to learn more about why logos are a crucial part of branding, and find out how you can get the best results from strong branding.
+Click through to Part Two now to learn more about why logos are a crucial part of branding your business, and find out how you can get the best results from point of sale branding.

 1. Kotler and Keller, Marketing Management, 15th edn (Cambridge: Pearson, 2015).